lizgw/memory/README.md

 # Memory
 A memory game about matching tiles.
-Created in Phaser.

 ## How to Play
 Click a tile to turn it over, then find the matching card.
 Try to find all of the matches in as few moves as possible!